microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 | build-deploy-test-MyNewSolution.yml       | deploy-test-MyNewSolution       | No                    | Yes                   |
 | build-deploy-prod-MyNewSolution.yml       | deploy-prod-MyNewSolution       | No                    | No (See next section) |

-> [NOTE!]
-The following steps will create pipelines that **build and deploy for each environment** (Validation, Test and Production).
+> [!NOTE] The following steps will create pipelines that **build and deploy for each environment** (Validation, Test and Production).
 However, you may want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production.
 Included in [the section following this section](#create-the-solution-deployment-pipelines-optional) are instructions for doing the latter.
 If this is your preferred method of setting up the pipelines follow the steps below for **only the Validation and Test environment** and then skip to the next section to see how to configure your release pipeline.

 1. In Azure DevOps go to the **Repo** that contains the [Pipelines folder you committed](#copy-the-YAML-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder